TO THE MEMBERS:

 (iii) The capital investment on energy conservation equipment;

-Though investments have been made in areas like change over to LED lights, Energy audits, load balancing, replacement with energy saving air conditioners etc., no specific budgets or heads of such are accounted for, in view of major energy specific project being yet to be taken up.
+Though investments have been made in areas like change over to LED lights, Energy audits, load balancing, replacement with energy saving air conditioners etc., no specific budgets or heads of such are accounted for, in view of major energy specific projects being yet to be taken up.

 B. TECHNOLOGY ABSORPTION